coatl-dev/coatl-dev.github.io/_posts/2021-02-09-installing-ignition-via-homebrew.md

 As mentioned above, it is important to first stop the Gateway, otherwise you might run into an issue if you want to reinstall the same version.

 ## Troubleshooting
-While testing Ignition formulae we noticed that if the formula is uninstalled via `brew uninstall ignition[-edge]-X.X.X` before the service is stopped, the running service does not allow Homebrew to perform proper cleanup so the formula directory cannot be deleted (found at `$(brew --cellar)/ignition[-edge]-X.X.X/X.X.X`).
+While testing Ignition formulae we noticed that if the formula is uninstalled via `brew uninstall ignition[-edge]-x.x.x` before the service is stopped, the running service does not allow Homebrew to perform proper cleanup so the formula directory cannot be deleted (found at `$(brew --cellar)/ignition[-edge]-x.x.x/x.x.x`).

 For example, if you installed `ignition@8.1.2`, then uninstalled without stopping the service, and try to install again, you might get the following error: